 We have described the work in reports to our Strategy and Resources Committee.
 Please see the reports for the detail.

 EIAs are focussed on the impact on the protected characteristics in the Equality Act 2010.
-These include age, disability, race, sex, sexual orientation, religion/belief, gender reassignment, pregnancy & maternity.
+These include age, disability, race, sex, sexual orientation, religion/belief, gender reassignment, pregnancy/maternity.
 In Sheffield, we have decided to go beyond our statutory duty under the Equality Act 2010.
-We also assess the impact on the Voluntary and Community and faith Sector (VCFS), poverty and financial exclusion, carers, armed forces and cohesion.
+We also assess the impact on the Voluntary and Community and faith Sector (VCFS), poverty and financial exclusion, unpaid carers, armed forces and social cohesion.
 We believe that this gives us a wider understanding than the statutory framework would without these additions.

-We carry out an initial EIA for any proposals, policies and projects and a full EIA where we think there may be a disproportionate impact on some groups of people.
-We then consult with those people who are likely to be impacted by proposals, projects or changes to policies.
-We also carry out an EIA on our overall budget report annually and on the proposals that under pin this.
+We carry out an initial EIA for proposals, policies and projects and a full EIA where we think there may be a disproportionate impact on some groups of people.
+We consult with people who are likely to be impacted by proposals, projects or changes to policies.

 Equality information and monitoring